manojbusam/Top-Pick-Recommender-system/README.md

 The K-means clustering algorithm is applied to local and global user data obtained from the 'local_users.csv' and 'global_users.csv' datasets.
 This algorithm partitions users into clusters based on their movie preferences.
 After clustering, recommendations are generated for each user within their respective cluster, and the results are saved to 'relevancy-toppicks.csv'.

+### 1c.
 Usage:
--Navigate to the project directory.
+  - Navigate to the project directory.
--Set up a virtual environment and install dependencies as described above.
+  - Set up a virtual environment and install dependencies as described above.
--Run the 'k_means_clustering.py' script to perform clustering and generate recommendations.
+  - Run the 'k_means_clustering.py' script to perform clustering and generate recommendations.
--The generated recommendations will be stored in the 'relevancy-toppicks.csv' file.
+  - The generated recommendations will be stored in the 'relevancy-toppicks.csv' file.
--This process helps identify user clusters and provides personalized movie recommendations for better user engagement and satisfaction.
+  - This process helps identify user clusters and provides personalized movie recommendations for better user engagement and satisfaction.

 ### 2. PostgreSQL Installation